ndronos/c-nomorph/Adamson-2011/README.md

 named after the traditional categorization:
 - slow but expressive languages are "script",
 - fast but wordy are "system".
+Go look up gcc - it's clearly the fastest, but its wordiness is really not that bad.

 (Adamson, 2011)